sahithyasridhar/fa18-523-65/project-report/report.md

 We used pandas’ ‘groupby’ function to calculate mean star ratings for businesses.
 For purpose of this project we decided to look at details of restaurants only.
-+@fig.Top rated restaurants on Yelp shows top rated restaurants with descending average descending star rating.
++@fig:Top rated restaurants on Yelp shows top rated restaurants with descending average descending star rating.
 We are showing top 20 businesses only as data has more than 1000 places.
 ‘Earl of Sandwich’ was top rated restaurant with average rating of 4.25.
 Top 10 places are dominated by restaurants that serve